buxtronix/phev2mqtt/README.md

-# phev2mqtt
+# phev2mqtt - Mitsubishi Outlander PHEV to MQTT gateway

-Library and utility to interact with a Mitsubishi Outlander PHEV via the Wifi remote control protocol.
+Utility to interact with a Mitsubishi Outlander PHEV via the Wifi remote control protocol.

 Inspired by https://github.com/phev-remote/ but written entirely in Go.

-For further information, read the [protocol documentation](protocol/README.md).
+For further hacking, read the [protocol documentation](protocol/README.md).

 Tested against a MY18 vehicle.